-Students who have withdrawn in good academic standing from Atlantic Cape may re-enter by registering for classes through the Enrollment Services Office.
-Students do not have to complete another application for admission or retake courses that have been successfully completed, unless specified in academic program requirements.
-Students who have been dismissed or suspended visit the Student Success Center.
+Students who have withdrawn in good academic standing from Atlantic Cape do not have to complete a new application for admission or retake courses that have been successfully completed, unless specified in academic program requirements.
+Students who have been dismissed or suspended must visit the Student Success Center prior to re-enrollment.
+Select programs including the Academy of Culinary Arts and Nursing and Health Sciences have department-specific re-enrollment procedures.